Daftstone/MGTD/README.md

 # Stacked Detection Enhancement Framework

-The source code of the paper (Machine-Generated Text Detection Requires Fewer Human-Machine Mixed Texts).
+The source code of the paper (Hidden Human-Like Nature of Machine-Generated Texts: Theory and Detection Enhancement).
 The code is built based on [MGTBench](https://github.com/xinleihe/MGTBench).

 ## Supported Methods
 Currently, we support the following methods: